stayliv3/scannerGF/README.md

 # scannerGF
-a little flask web app to log all scanner visit
+a little flask web app to log all scanner behavior